YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-4th-gen.md

 >}}

 - Sample songs:
-  - 「The Light」
+  - 《The Light》
     - Japanese [^bgyo-songs-the-light-japanese]
     - Thai [^bgyo-songs-the-light-thai]
     - Bahasa Indonesia [^bgyo-songs-the-light-bahasa-indonesia]
     - Spanish [^bgyo-songs-the-light-spanish]
-  - 「Kundiman」 [^bgyo-songs-kundiman]
+  - 《Kundiman》 [^bgyo-songs-kundiman]
-  - 「When I'm With You」 [^bgyo-songs-when-im-with-you]
+  - 《When I'm With You》 [^bgyo-songs-when-im-with-you]
-  - 「He's Into Her」 [^bgyo-songs-he-is-into-her] OST for a Filipino movie of the same name
+  - 《He's Into Her》 [^bgyo-songs-he-is-into-her] OST for a Filipino movie of the same name
 - Did you know?
   - ***BGYO*** is the first Pinoy act to rank #1 in the weekly Billboard Next Big Sound chart. [^bgyo-wikipedia-billboard]
   - They are the fifth act to appear in the weekly Billboard Next Big Sound chart. [^bgyo-wikipedia-billboard]